Looking at the Morning Star Bitters – Baltimore

 Ed Gray at his table – Yankee Bottle Show

 While reading the description above on their table, I saw the note “possibly the only known example in this beautiful greenish coloration”.
 I am reminded of a very similar example of a Morning Star Bitters in my collection.
 I have posted those pictures further below.
 Which example has more green?
-It is really hard to tell.
+It is really hard to tell unless you have both together.
 They are both great examples.

 It is also fun to compare the olive toned bottle to an amber example.
 One was at the Keene show (on Jim Mitchell’s table).
 I borrowed it and photographed it with the Gray example (see below).
 Look at the crazy applied mouth!
 An amber example from my collection is also posted below.